arishuynhvan/arishuynhvan.github.io/_posts/2017-02-09-100DaysOfCode-Day6.md

 ## What's next?

 ## What was my contribution to the community today?
-I recorded my [1st experience with Progressive Web App](/pwa-reflection/) and included some resources that I found really important out of tons of links on the web
+I blogged about my [1st experience with Progressive Web App](/pwa-reflection/) and included some resources that I found really important out of tons of links on the web.

+Also, I have written about my experience with various [remote job listing sites](/start-freelance/)